michaeljoshuaramos/notes-on-react/working-with-events-and-state/README.md

 When you call useState, you are telling React that you want this component to remember something.

+## State vs. Props

 **[⬆ back to top](#table-of-contents)**

 ## Key Points

 - Don’t set state manually (i.e. don’t use the variable directly to update itself), use the set function provided by the `useState` hook.
 - Don’t set state in the render logic.
+- Each component has and manages **its own state**, no matter how many times we render the same component on a screen.
+States are isolated inside of each instance of component.
+- For data that should not trigger component re-renders, **don't use state.** Use a regular variable instead.

 **[⬆ back to top](#table-of-contents)**